peter-wairimu/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 11-multiply_list_map.py - a function that returns a list with all values multiplied by a number without using any loops.

 12-roman_to_int.py - a function that converts a roman number to an integer.

+101-square_matrix_map.py - a function that computes the square value of all integers of a matrix using map